Are You Ready to Retire?

 It’s important to be emotionally ready to retire, too, as retirement living can be an entirely different lifestyle from what you’re accustomed to.
 Or, maybe you’re overwhelmed with all the possibilities that now are ahead of you and aren’t sure what activities you’ll want to take on first!
 Set some goals for this new lifestyle; make a list of activities you’ve always wanted to do and consider how much time you spend on them now.
 You need to be somewhat realistic about these goals to keep from getting disappointed in yourself.
 For example, maybe you’ve always dreamed about writing the next great American novel, but to date you’ve never even put pen to paper.
 That said, retirement can be the perfect time to learn new skills, like playing an instrument or taking classes at a senior center or community college.
 The main takeaway is to have a plan ready for how you’re going to fill the hours you used to spend working so you don’t get bored or start to feel useless.

 Finally, being socially ready to retire is something most older adults may not even think about, but having a support system throughout this major life change is vital to help you adjust to your new lifestyle.
 Talk to friends and colleagues who have already retired about their experiences with the transition.
 If you’re retiring before your spouse, consider his or her feelings, too.

 When you have a plan and set goals throughout your retirement planning, this stage of life can offer some of the best years ahead of you.
-You can also start considering downsizing and moving into an active retirement community like Concordia, where you’ll enjoy maintenance-free living and a full spectrum of services and amenities to make life comfortable.
+You can also start considering downsizing and moving into an active retirement community like Concordia, where you’ll enjoy maintenance-free living and a full spectrum of services and amenities to make life comfortable at your apartment in the independent living branch of our CCRC.
 Contact us today to schedule a tour!